BIOP/biop-bash-scripts/README.md

 ## Mac-OSX
 You need to right-click a `.command` file and select `Open`.
 Then you can force the execution of the scripts.
 Otherwise the OS will prevent you from executing the scripts.
 Do not double-click the `.sh` files since it will open a text editor.

+If you get an error message, please [grant the terminal application with full disk access](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/)

 ## Linux
 Simply executing the sh scripts should work, but this has not been tested.